iLib-js/UCD/README.md

 This derivative work, ucd-full, is covered under the [Apache2 license](./LICENSE).

 The Unicode data in this package is covered by the [Unicode Copyright and Terms of Use](http://www.unicode.org/copyright.html) and by the [Unicode, Inc. License Agreement - Data Files and Software](https://www.unicode.org/license.html).
-The Unicode Inc. License Agreement - Data Files and Software is as follows:
+The Unicode, Inc. License Agreement - Data Files and Software is as follows:

 UNICODE, INC. LICENSE AGREEMENT - DATA FILES AND SOFTWARE